browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 number for a specific platform configuration.

 The code below is tutorial in nature and not optimized in any way.
 Therefore, none of the examples are expected to exhibit good performance.
-Precisley how to optimize these algorithms is understood.
+Precisely how to optimize these algorithms is understood.
 However, the architecture-specific topic of code optimization is not discussed here, and is instead deferred to a future document devoted to the subject.
 The examples below are the starting